Updated: 6 days ago

 The unique architecture of Portmeirion village is just a 30-minute drive from Criccieth: designed and constructed by Sir Clough Williams-Ellis between 1925 and 1975 in a Mediterranean style and popularised in the 1960’s as the location for the cult TV series ‘The Prisoner’.
 The visitor will undoubtedly recognise the quirky Italian village architecture from any number of film, TV and music videos over the decades.

-Sheffield DA's THS at Bron Eifion Farm, Criccieth, July 23rd to August 9th.
+Sheffield DA's THS at Bron Eifion Farm, Criccieth, Saturday 1st - Sunday 16th August 2020.
 The Temporary Holiday Site (THS) is open to all members of The Camping and Caravanning Club.

 Cost: £9.00 per unit night; £2.00 per night additional adult fee.